HEP-FCC/fcc-tutorials/FccSoftwareGit.md

     it, e.g. pythia\_interface.
 You may commit many times to this branch in your local repository.
 When you have something solid create a pull request to the official FCCSW repository.
-- You may also want to have a look at our [coding guidelines](https://github.com/HEP-FCC/FCCSW/blob/master/doc/CppCodingStyleGuidelines.md).
+- Have a look at our [coding guidelines](https://github.com/HEP-FCC/FCCSW/blob/master/doc/CppCodingStyleGuidelines.md).

 ### Commit comments